tldr-pages/tldr/pages/common/kcat.md

 `kcat -L -t {{topic}} -b {{brokers}}`

-- Get offset for a topic/partition for a specific point in time:
+- Get the offset for a topic or partition for a specific point in time:

 `kcat -Q -t {{topic}}:{{partition}}:{{unix_timestamp}} -b {{brokers}}`